ApacheTechSolutions/ApacheTech.VintageMods.AccessibilityTweaks/ApacheTech.VintageMods.AccessibilityTweaks/_Includes/README.md

  - ### Feature: Sound Effects

-    The sounds within the game have not been normalised, so some sounds will sounds very loud, compared to others, even when played at the same game volume.
+    The sounds within the game have not been normalised, so some sounds will be very loud, compared to others, even when played at the same game volume.
     This feature allows the user to selectively choose the volume level for each in-game sound, individually, so that any white-noise can be filtered out.
     Very useful for sufferers of Tinnitus, or white-noise affected epilepsy.